 To conclude, as per the above, these are some of the best mountain bikes for beginners out there.
 If you are planning to start Mountain Biking take your time and select one that better fits your budget.

 It is rather overwhelming to look at so many available Mountain Bikes.
 Make sure to set your medium to long-term goals in regards to the sport as some bikes may set you back a few extra bucks.

 You may as well consider it an investment.
 As in, if you buy a better entry-level Mountain Bike, you may as well not have to buy a new one for a few years.

 With this guide, I basically just wanted to share about some of the best wheel machines out there.
-This is for you starting the outdoor biking adventure, developing those basic mountain bike skills.
+This is for you to start the outdoor biking adventure, developing those basic mountain bike skills.

-Whether you are looking for just a nice looking bike or perhaps a more premium set of wheels, I have covered all the (greatest) options.
+Whether you are looking for just a nice-looking bike or perhaps a more premium set of wheels, I have covered all the (greatest) options.

-This really the kind of ultimate mountain bike buyers guide.
+This really the kind of ultimate mountain-bike buyers guide.
 You will be able to find some valuable options for the best mountain bikes for the money when starting your new riding journey.

 Hope you enjoyed these bikes as much as I did.